 Not all parishes can give this full amount, so the generosity of past generations supports parishes that cannot meet their full costs.
-However, this inheritance is limited, so for the Church to continue to be present in poor and deprived areas of London, as well as in rich areas, the less well-off, poor parishes depend on their own generous, committed and sacrificial as well as some giving of better-off parishes.
-At present, despite the recession, the promises for 2012’s Common Fund are mostly being met.
+However, this inheritance is limited, so for the Church to continue to be present in poor and deprived areas of London, as well as in rich areas, the less well-off, poor parishes depend on their own generous, committed and sacrificial as well as some giving by better-off parishes.
+At present, the promises for 2018’s Common Fund are mostly being met.

 What happens if the Diocese doesn’t receive enough Common Fund?

 In past years when contributions to the Common Fund have not been sufficient, there have been reductions in clergy and lay posts.
 In some parishes, self-supporting clergy have been appointed, or two parishes have been put together.